Itachi1998/PillowLambda/README.md

 ## Installation:

-### (this installation will be done through the AWS cloudshell.
+### This installation will be done through the AWS cloudshell.
 You may use any linux machine of your choice to follow the commands.
 For Windows/Mac commands may vary.
 ### To create the lambda layer zipfile, download the Dockerfile and build_layer.sh files.
 ### In your AWS Cloudshell terminal, create a new directory: `mkdir lambda` (or create a working directory on your local machine)
 ### Upload the Dockerfile and build_layer.sh files to your cloudshell environment.